How to declare JSON object in Angular | Typescript example

 }

-This approach is simple and easy to declare and initialize the json object.
-Disadvantages with this approach are json data validation is not checked at compile type
+This approach is simple and easy to declare and initialize the JSON object.
+The disadvantage of this approach is that JSON data validation is not checked at compile type.

 How to declare JSON object using the interface in Angular

-In this approach, Create an interface using the json format data Let’s declare an interface in Angular
+In this approach, Create an interface with the same structure as JSON data.
+Let’s declare an interface in Angular.

 interface Employee {